MUYUTwilighter/saplanting_fabric/README.md

 Saplings from other mods are supported theoretically.
 Other plants (Actually, all items) are also available, if you configure them.
 Make sure that your Minecraft version is supported by the mod.
-This is a fabric mod, fabric api is required.
+If you use Fabric client, fabric api is required.

 ## Introduction